llawsonwork/SalesforceConventions/NamingConventions.md

 #### Demonstrative Example

-The following are examples of Visualforce Page naming that should not be used:
+The following are examples of Visualforce Page naming that should NOT be used:

 Visualforce Page Name | Reason
 ----------------------|:-------
-Override_Customer_View | Underscores should not be used Custoverrideview | Name and Label becomes hard to read without capitalization
+Override_Specialist_View | Underscores should not be used Custoverrideview | Name and Label becomes hard to read without capitalization

 The following are examples of the naming convention that will be used :

 Visualforce Page Name | Reason
 ----------------------|:-------
-CustomerView | Clearly defined and succinct name MailFaxRequest | Clearly defined and succinct name
+PatientView | Clearly defined and succinct name MailFaxRequest | Clearly defined and succinct name

 ____